The first China Youth Football League National Finals kicks off-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Changchun, August 1 (Reporter Zhou Wanpeng) The first national finals of the China Youth Football League (men’s junior high school age group U13 group/U15 group) kicked off on the 1st, sounding the “Assembly” for the group stage competition.
+The first national finals of the China Youth Football League (men’s junior high school age group U13 group/U15 group) kicked off on the 1st, sounding the “Assembly Number” for the group stage competition.

 The U13 group stage was held in Changchun City and Longjing City, Jilin Province.
 A total of 59 teams participated in the competition.
 The competition lasted for 10 days and was divided into 8 groups.
 A single round-robin system was adopted.
 The top two teams in the group advanced to the knockout rounds.
 The knockout round will be held in Longjing City from August 13th to 22nd.